Shopify/polaris/polaris.shopify.com/content/components/popover/index.md

   - fileName: popover-with-searchable-listbox.tsx
     title: With searchable listbox
     description: Use to help merchants browse, filter, and choose from a list of options.
 ---

-# Popover

-Popovers are small overlays that open on demand.
-They let merchants access additional content and actions without cluttering the page.

----

 ## Best practices